Why you should launch your marketplace early

 Sharetribe customer NextMover also perfectly understood the concept of validating your ideas early.
-Their idea was to build the “Lyft of Moving”, a peer-to-peer marketplace to find moving help.
+Their idea was to build the "Lyft of Moving", a peer-to-peer marketplace to find moving help.
 Being familiar with lean startup methodology, they immediately started searching for an efficient way to test their idea in action.
-They found Sharetribe in April 2014, and in just a few days they were ready to launch their Minimum Viable Product (MVP).
+They found Sharetribe in April 2014, and in just a few days they were ready to launch their Minimum Viable Platform (MVP).

-Sharetribe didn’t offer all the features they needed out of the box.
-However, that wasn’t a problem for them.
+Sharetribe didn't offer all the features they needed out of the box.
+However, that wasn't a problem for them.
 They knew it had the basic features they could use to validate whether the concept worked, and they knew it’s best to launch a product before it’s perfect.
-The plan was clear: if the concept worked, they would try to get funding, hire their own developer team, and customize Sharetribe’s open source code to fit their needs.
+The plan was clear: if the concept worked, they would try to get funding, hire their own developer team, and customize Sharetribe Go's source-available code to fit their needs.

 They did a big launch, got great press, quickly acquired close to 1,000 users, and also saw quite a nice amount of transactions.
 Then the problems started to emerge.

 "We realized that while the model 'your friend with a truck' was solving a great pain, it was a low-margin, low-volume business," explains founder Alex Kehaya.
 NextMover was spending a lot of money acquiring users, but while people need to transport themselves from place A to place B quite often, they don't move that much.
 There were no repeat purchases, and the margins were low because competition from moving companies was fierce.

 In July 2014, just three months after they had started with Sharetribe, NextMover decided to pull the plug.
 They had tried a few different approaches and business models, and none of them seemed to work.
 "We actually had investors who were ready to give us money.
 We told them no, because we saw no future in our idea.
 There are now other companies working on the same concept, some of them heavily funded.
 Maybe one of them can make it work, but I wouldn't be so sure."